 CVE-2025-15513: CWE-863 Incorrect Authorization in floattechnologies Float Payment Gateway

 CVE-2025-15513 is a medium-severity vulnerability in the Float Payment Gateway WordPress plugin affecting all versions up to 1.
 1. 9.
 It arises from improper authorization checks in the verifyFloatResponse() function, allowing unauthenticated attackers to mark any WooCommerce order as failed.
 This flaw does not impact confidentiality or availability but compromises the integrity of order status data.
-Exploitation requires no authentication or user interaction and can be performed remotely.
-Although no known exploits are reported in the wild, the vulnerability could disrupt e-commerce operations by causing false order failures.
-European organizations using WooCommerce with this plugin are at risk, especially those with significant online retail presence.
+Exploitation requires no authentication or user interaction and can be performed remotely over the network.
+Although no known exploits are currently in the wild, the vulnerability could disrupt e-commerce operations by causing false order failures.
+European organizations using this plugin in their WooCommerce setups are at risk of financial and reputational damage.
 Mitigation involves updating the plugin once a patch is released or applying custom authorization checks to verify responses.
 Countries with high WooCommerce adoption and e-commerce activity, such as Germany, the UK, France, and the Netherlands, are most likely to be affected.

 AI Analysis